topal-team/elf/README.md

 y, loss = pipe(inputs, targets, loss_fn)
 ```

-Note that ``sample`` is only necessary if you use automatic partitioning, as it is used for profiling.\
+Note that ``sample`` is only necessary if you use automatic partitioning, as it is used for profiling.
+Also, it is not used on processes other than the first one of the pipeline.\
 There are several arguments to modify its behaviour :
 - ``placement`` specifies the rank of each model block.
 - ``partition`` can be set to ``None`` to disable automatic partition.
 This is useful in case you already partitioned your model yourself.
 Each part should be placed on the right device.